terabitbaci/capstone-lego-inventory/README.md

 // Heroku, mLab, Robo 3T

 ## Responsive
-App is strongly built to be usuable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.
+App is built to be usable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include: